alexyandy2016/fractal/readme.md

 <a name="csrf"></a>
 ###Handle TokenMismatchException
 Laravel 5/Lumen throws `TokenMismatchException` when an client sends a post request(create, update, or delete a resource) to the API endpoint.
-Because the client exists in a separate domain or environment (e.g. android native application), no way for your server to publish csrf token to the client.
+Because the client can exists in a separate domain or environment (e.g. android native application), no way for your server to publish csrf token to the client.
 It's more desirable to achieve a level of security through [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth) or equivalent measures.
 (Recommended articles: [scotch.io](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication), [angular-tips.com](http://angular-tips.com/blog/2014/05/json-web-tokens-introduction/))

 So, let's just skip it.